Todd Kohlhepp's house

 Roughly 23 miles away.

-Crime Location in Chesnee, South Carolina, United States
+Murder Location in Chesnee, South Carolina

 Cristie Schoen's house